Asparagus Densiflorus Meyers (Feather Asparagus)

 - Asparagus Sprengeri — graceful trailing habit, flexible cascading stems, D17 x H35 cm.
 The only one suitable for hanging baskets.

-- Asparagus setaceus — ultra-fine, airy foliage with a delicate climbing habit.
-The most ethereal and delicate.
+- Asparagus setaceus — ultra-fine, airy foliage, delicate climbing habit.
+The most airy and delicate.

-The 'Meyers' is the easiest to incorporate into a shelf arrangement — its upright and compact habit doesn’t spill over like the Sprengeri and doesn’t need support like the Setaceus.
+The 'Meyers' is the easiest to integrate into a shelf arrangement — its upright and compact habit doesn’t overflow like the Sprengeri and doesn’t need support like the Setaceus.

-The Asparagus 'Meyers' is a plant from the sunny coastal areas of South Africa — bright and fresh.
-Indoors, it prefers bright spaces and moderate temperatures.
+The Asparagus 'Meyers' is a plant from sunny coastal areas of South Africa — bright and fresh.
+Indoors, it enjoys bright spaces and moderate temperatures.

 - Ideal exposure: bright indirect light — near an east- or west-facing window.